ferdinand-popp/Deepan/README.md

 # Extracting knowledge from multi-omics and clinical datasets using effective graph autoencoders
-Cluster patient based on their multiomics data utilizing graph autoencoders
+Cluster patient based on their multiomics data utilizing graph autoencoders.
+Adapted from the [Simple and Effective Graph Autoencoders with One-Hop Linear Models](https://arxiv.org/pdf/2001.07614v1.pdf)(Salha et al., 2020) in PyTorch Geometric.

 ## About the project
 Project based on pytorch-geometric.
 It uses clinical EHR, gene expression and somatic mutation data from the TCGA Study [TCGA Study](https://www.cancer.gov/about-nci/organization/ccg/research/structural-genomics/tcga)